 - Whether the employee has reached maximum medical improvement, which means that he or she is not expected to make further progress, even with additional treatment.

 The length of time that it takes for a doctor to complete an IME report depends on the severity of the injury and the complexity of the case.
-As a result, a doctor could take anywhere from a few days to a few weeks to issue a report.
+As a result, a doctor’s report could take anywhere from a few days to a few weeks to be issued.

 Am I Required to Attend an IME by Workers’ Comp law?